 Finally, remember that side projects are meant to be fun.
 Don’t undertake anything too large because not seeing regular results will undermine your enthusiasm.
 If you want to work on something large, I suggest working with others.
-There is certainly no shortage of opportunities19.
-Alternatively try breaking up the project into smaller sub-projects each with a functioning deliverable.
+There is certainly no shortage of opportunities.
+Alternatively, try breaking up the project into smaller sub-projects each with a functioning deliverable.

 So there you have it.
 My attempt to have my cake and eat it.
-I believe you can have side projects, a life beyond computers and get the day job done.
-It’s not always easy and if I had to pick I would choose having a life over side projects.
-However, I believe that personal projects can be fun, good for our careers and also facilitate a life beyond the Web.
+I believe you can have side projects, a life beyond computers, and get the day job done.
+It’s not always easy, and if I had to pick, I would choose to have a life over side projects.
+However, I believe that personal projects can be fun, good for our careers, and also facilitate a life beyond the Web.

 So do you agree?
 Am I being unrealistic?
 What challenges do you find in striking the balance or what advice do you have for others?
 These are just my thoughts and I am sure you can add a lot to the discussion in the comments.